Basel Norms and Their Key Facts

 - Use of correlations under the standardized approach

-From Basel III to Basel IV: A Journey through Risk-Weighted Assets
+From Basel III to Basel IV: What Changed?

 Basel I offered quite simple risk weights focusing on credit risk and offering a market risk component.
 However, in 2012, according to the European Parliament briefing, the BCBS initiated a comprehensive review of the risk-weighted capital framework to finalize the Basel III norms and strengthen the resilience of the global banking system.